 - They do not need to be taken daily like the estrogen pill.

-- The vaginal rings only affect the local vaginal area to relieve the vaginal symptoms without exposing the whole body to high doses of estrogen.
+- The vaginal rings act locally to relieve vaginal symptoms without exposing the whole body to high doses of estrogen.

-- Vaginal rings that contain low doses of estrogen-only help with symptoms caused by surgical menopause.
-The will not be able to help with hot flashes.
+- Vaginal rings that contain low doses of estrogen only help with symptoms caused by surgical menopause.
+They will not be able to help with hot flashes.

-- The long term use of vaginal estrogen therapy is not recommended for women with uterus as it increases the risk of endometrial cancer.
+- Long-term use of vaginal estrogen therapy is not recommended for women with a uterus as it increases the risk of endometrial cancer.